jump-dev/MathOptInterface.jl/docs/src/submodules/Nonlinear/overview.md

 ```
 By default, `Nonlinear` will compute the gradient of the registered
 operator using `ForwardDiff.jl`.
 (Hessian information is not supported.)
-Over-ride this by passing a function to compute the gradient:
+Override this by passing a function to compute the gradient:
 ```jldoctest nonlinear_developer
 julia> function ∇g(ret, x...)
            ret[1] = 2 * x[1] + x[2]